 If you’ve been charged with an offence or are suspected of certain POCA offences, the crown court will most likely impose a restraint order on you.
 Provisions included under a restraint order can include:

+Orders are made for the purpose of limiting the living expenses and business expenditures of the defendant.
 Also known as a freezing order, these orders are the first stage of civil recovery.
 They cannot be issued by a magistrates court or the high court.

 If you’ve been found guilty of a crime, the prosecution will seek to place a confiscation order against you.
 This means that you’ll be given a predetermined amount of time to pay back what you owe.
 If you can’t pay back the amount in full, you’ll be sent to prison.